Fragtality/WorkingTitle2GSX/README.md

 - GSX / SimBrief Integration for WorkingTitle 787 Aircrafts
 - Only a basic Payload & Fuel GSX Integration, not a single Automation
+- You can check out my PilotsDeck/StreamDeck Profile for GSX on [flightsim.to](https://flightsim.to/file/54256/pilotsdeck-streamdeck-profile-for-gsx-pro) for Service Automations (requires the paid Version of FSUIPC)

 Download under [Releases](https://github.com/Fragtality/WorkingTitle2GSX/releases)